How To Accept What You Cannot Change

 It’s possible to feel hurt without acting victimized.
 And to feel anger without lashing out.

-It is keeping us from progressing and living life to its fullest.
+Keeping us from progressing and living life to its fullest.

 Why Is Change in Life So Difficult?